Schedule an Appointment 1-305-251-8650

 • The test can help detect prostate cancer even before you observe any symptoms.

 • The test will help detect fast-growing cancer at an early stage.
-At this stage, treatment will stop cancer from spreading and causing problems.
+At this stage, treatment will stop the cancer from spreading and causing problems.

 • This test is more helpful for men at higher risk of prostate cancer.
 It will help detect any changes in PSA level and decide on the best treatment for prostate cancer.